galcohavy10/uStock-androidProject/README.md

 I know this shit is painful, but, you got this.
 Seriously we all suck in the beginning (づ｡◕‿‿◕｡)づ

-Remember, coding is as much about resilience as it is about problem-solving.
-The difficulties you overcome today are the foundations for the triumphs of tomorrow.
+Remember, coding is as much about resilience as it is about actual skill.
+The difficulties you overcome today are the foundations for the fucking wins of tomorrow.

 <div align="center">